 What is Cryptocurrency?

-For a growing number of investors, cryptocurrency is not only the future of money, but also an attractive and potentially profitable investment asset, though highly risky and volatile.
-Bitcoin has become the public’s most visible and popular cryptocurrency and it is also among the oldest, having first emerged in 2009.
-Over one year, the market capitalization for Bitcoin has increased enormously, from around $7.16 billion in May 2016 to $27.9 billion today.
-As the price of Bitcoin has risen over the last year, so has the confidence among investors, including retirement account investors.
+For a growing number of investors, cryptocurrency is not only the future of money.
+It’s an attractive and potentially profitable investment asset, though highly risky and volatile.
+Bitcoin has become the public’s most visible and popular cryptocurrency and it’s among the oldest.
+(It first emerged in 2009).
+Over one year, the market capitalization for Bitcoin has increased enormously.
+In May, it was around $7.16 billion.
+Today, Bitcoin is at $27.9 billion.

-As a cryptocurrency, Bitcoin is generated through the process of “mining” – essentially using your computer’s processing power to solve complex algorithms called “blocks.”
-One can buy and sell Bitcoin on an exchange, much like a physical currency exchange, converting wealth from Bitcoin to U.S. dollars and other national currencies, back to dollars or Bitcoin.
-And that’s how money is made.
+As a cryptocurrency, Bitcoin comes from the process of “mining.”
+Essentially, this uses your computer’s processing power to solve complex algorithms called “blocks.”
+One can buy and sell Bitcoin on an exchange, much like a physical currency exchange.
+This converts wealth from Bitcoin to U.S. dollars and other national currencies, back to dollars or Bitcoin.
+And that’s how you make money.

-Advantages of Using a Self-Directed Solo 401(k) Plan to Invest in Cryptocurrency
+Benefits of a Self-Directed Solo 401(k) for Bitcoin

 How to Use a Self-Directed Solo 401(k) Plan to Invest in Cryptocurrency?

-Working with IRA Financial Group to purchase cryptocurrencies, such as Bitcoins, Ethereum, Ethereum Classic, or Litecoins, with a self-directed Solo 401(k) Plan is quick and easy.
+When you work with IRA Financial Group to purchase cryptocurrencies such as Bitcoins, Litecoins and Ethereum with a Self-Directed Solo 401(k) Plan, the process is quick and easy.

-1. Confirm you are eligible to establish a Solo 401(k) Plan.
+Confirm you are eligible to establish a Solo 401(k) for Bitcoin Plan.
 One must be self-employed or have a small business with no full-time employees other than the owner(s) or owner(s) spouse(s).

-Work with IRA Financial Group to establish an IRS approved self-directed Solo 401(k) Plan.
+Work with IRA Financial Group to establish an IRS approved self-directed Solo 401(k) for Bitcoin Plan.

-3. Open a bank account for the self-directed Solo 401(k) Plan at a local bank or financial institution, such as Fidelity or Schwab.
+Open a bank account for the Self-Directed Solo 401(k) Plan at a local bank or financial institution, such as Fidelity or Schwab.
 IRA Financial Group has relationships with most of the popular banks and financial institutions, so opening a bank account will be quick and easy.

-Rollover of retirement funds, cash or in-kind, tax-free to the new self-directed Solo 401(K) Plan account.
-Note – a Roth IRA cannot be rolled into a Solo 401(k) plan.
+Rollover of retirement funds, cash or in-kind, tax-free to the new self-directed Solo 401(k) Plan account.
+Note – a Roth IRA cannot roll into a Solo 401(k) plan.

 Cryptocurrency investments, such as Bitcoins, are risky and highly volatile.
-Any investor interested in learning more about Bitcoins should do their diligence and proceed with caution.
+Any investor who has interest in learning more about Bitcoins should do their diligence and proceed with caution.